slater2809/slater2809.github.io/_posts/2020-08-19-eda-functions.md

 # Exploratory Data Analysis

-Although often a tedious part of the machine learning process, exploratory data analysis (EDA) is one of the most important initial steps in obtaining a useful model or extracting valuable insights.
-Simply, EDA can be thought of as attempting to learn more about your raw data.
-We typically start by considering each variable independently and look to determine, among other things, the type of the variable (numeric or categorical), the distribution of NA values, etc. I usually start with spliting variables up by type, and then analysing them further with these two nifty functions I composed below.
-Let me know if there any improvements I can make!
+Although often a tedious part of the machine learning process, exploratory data analysis (EDA) is one of the most important initial steps in obtaining a useful model and/or extracting valuable insights from a dataset.
+Simply put, EDA can be thought of as attempting to understand your raw data better.
+We typically start by considering each variable independently and look to determine, among other things, the type of the variable (numeric or categorical), the distribution of NA values, etc. I usually start with splitting variables up by type, and then analysing them further with the two nifty functions I composed below.

 Let's begin by loading the relevant modules that my functons make use of.
 I have also made some cosmetic adjustments to how plots will be produced by my functions.